 This perspective provides a new way of thinking about the economic opportunities and challenges posed by AI.
 Most AI researchers and economists studying its consequences view it as a way of automating yet more tasks.
 No doubt, AI has this capability, and most of its applications to date have been of this mold - e.g., image recognition, speech recognition, translation, accounting, recommendation systems, and customer support.
-But we do not need to accept that this as the primary way that AI can be and indeed ought to be used.
+But we do not need to accept this as the primary way that AI can be and indeed ought to be used.

-First, if all we do is continue down the path of automation, with no counterbalancing innovations to generate new tasks, the implications for labor are depressing.
-It will not be the end of work anytime soon,13 but the trend towards lower labor share and anemic growth in labor demand will continue - with potentially disastrous consequences for income inequality and social cohesion.
+First, if all we do is continue down the path of automation, with no counterbalancing innovations to generate new tasks, the implications for employment, wages and inequality could be depressing.
+It will not be the end of work anytime soon,17 but the trend towards lower labor share, greater inequality and anemic growth in labor demand will continue - with potentially disastrous consequences for income inequality and social cohesion.